josejhkim/tp/docs/DeveloperGuide.md

 - 2b3.
 If the user provides a valid table ID, the process resumes at step 3.
 Otherwise, use case ends.

 ---
-### UC8: Assign a person to a table
+### UC8: Assign a Guest to a table

 **Preconditions:**
 - A wedding has been created.
 - The wedding has been set as the active wedding in WeddingHero.
-- At least one person and one table exist in the current wedding.
+- At least one table has been created.
+- The guest to be added has already been added to the wedding

 **MSS**

-1. User decides to assign a guest to a table.
+1. User requests to assign a guest to a table.
-2. User enters the command in the correct format:
+2. User adds the table and the guest
-   `addPersonToTable n/John Doe tid/1`
-3. WeddingHero checks if the specified person exists.
+3. WeddingHero verifies that the guest and table exist.
-4. WeddingHero checks if the specified table exists and has available capacity.
-5. WeddingHero assigns the person to the specified table.
+4. WeddingHero assigns the guest to the specified table.
-6. WeddingHero displays a confirmation message that the person has been successfully assigned.
+5. WeddingHero displays a confirmation message.
 Use case ends.

 **Extensions:**

 3a. **Person Not Found**
 - 3a1.
-If the specified person does not exist, WeddingHero informs the user.
+If the specified guest does not exist, WeddingHero informs the user.
 - 3a2.
-User is prompted to re-enter a valid person name.
+User is prompted to re-enter a valid guest name.
 - 3a3.
 Upon valid input, the process resumes at step 3.

 4a. **Table Not Found**